PhilChodrow/PIC16B/syllabus.md

 The primary form of accommodation in this course is the fact that there are more than 100 points worth of assignments.
 If, for example, you skip a homework assignment, you can still finish the course with 100 points and a solid A. Additionally, up-to-spec homework can be submitted up to one week late to receive a half-credit <span style="color: green;"><i class="far fa-check-circle"></i></span> **Complete (Late)**.

-Because of this, **I do not expect to grant extensions to individual students in this class.**
+Because of this, **I do not expect to grant extensions to individual students in this class.** Exceptions will be made for students with disabilities or other long-term situations that may impact their learning.

 ### Long-Term Challenges